Thyroid cancer care at Mayo Clinic

 Advanced diagnosis and treatment

+- A full range of treatment options to consider.
 The range of treatments offered to people with thyroid cancer includes several surgical procedures, including traditional thyroidectomy and, in certain situations, robotic thyroidectomy.
-Other treatments, such as radioactive iodine, radiation therapy, chemotherapy, targeted therapy and alcohol injection are offered as well.
+Other treatments, such as radioactive iodine, radiation therapy, chemotherapy, targeted therapy and alcohol ablation are offered as well.

 Expertise and rankings